pradeepraje/IBC-1/README.md

 # IBC.github.io
-We look at the 2707 cases which have either been resolved or liquidated on the IBC platform.
-"# IBC-2"
-"# Project page"
+In this post, we look into the 1901 CIRP cases that ended up in liquidation.

+#IBC #Insolvency #Bankruptcy